Stefen-Taime/docSearch/README.md

 Our project is built on a foundation of critical components, each contributing to an efficient and robust data processing system.
 Here's an overview of the key elements:

-## 📂 HDFS Cluster
+## 💾 HDFS Cluster
-We've implemented a **3-datanode HDFS cluster** for storing original files that are ready for processing.
-This setup ensures reliable data storage and accessibility.
+Our system incorporates a **3-datanode HDFS cluster**, specifically designed for the storage of original files awaiting processing.
+This arrangement guarantees both dependable data storage and easy access.

-## 🌟 Apache Tika
+## 🔍 Apache Tika
-Utilizing **two versions of Apache Tika servers**, our system is equipped to handle content extraction efficiently.
-One version includes **OCR capabilities** for extracting text from images and scanned PDFs, broadening our data processing scope.
+Our solution leverages **two distinct Apache Tika servers** to streamline content extraction.
+One of these servers is enhanced with **OCR capabilities**, enabling us to extract text from images and scanned PDF documents, thus expanding our processing capabilities.

-## 📤 SFTP Server
+## 🚀 SFTP Server
-Acting as the initial step in our ETL process, the **SFTP Server** is critical.
-It functions as the entry point where a microservice uploads files to a shared directory.
-A dedicated **NiFi processor** then continuously monitors and processes new files.
+The **SFTP Server** marks the beginning of our ETL process.
+It serves as the gateway where a microservice deposits files into a communal directory.
+These files are then consistently monitored and processed by a specialized **NiFi processor**.

-## 🔄 ETL Process
+## ⚙️ ETL Process
-Our **NiFi ETL process** is a core component.
-It seamlessly moves files into the HDFS directory, identifies their MIME type, and makes HTTP requests to the appropriate Apache Tika server for metadata and text extraction.
-The extracted data is subsequently stored in a **MongoDB collection**, with process state updates relayed to **Kafka**.
+Central to our system is the **NiFi ETL process**.
+It efficiently transports files to the HDFS directory, determines their MIME type, and executes HTTP requests to the relevant Apache Tika server for the extraction of metadata and textual content.
+This extracted information is then preserved in a **MongoDB collection**, and updates on the process state are sent to **Kafka**.

-## 🐘 Elasticsearch Integration
+## 🔎 Elasticsearch Integration
-To enhance search capabilities, we sync data to **Elasticsearch** using a **Logstash pipeline**.
-This integration is vital as MongoDB alone doesn't support advanced search functions.
+We employ a **Logstash pipeline** to synchronize our data with **Elasticsearch**, thereby augmenting our search capabilities.
+This integration is crucial as MongoDB does not inherently provide extensive search features.

-## 📊 Data Exploration Tools
+## 📈 Data Exploration Tools
-For data visualization and exploration, we use **MongoDB Express** and **Kibana**.
-These tools provide a user-friendly interface for analyzing and interpreting indexed data.
+For the purpose of data exploration and visualization, we utilize **Kibana**.
+This tool offers an intuitive interface for the analysis and interpretation of indexed data.

-## 🌉 API Gateway
+## 🌐 Fast API Connection to Elasticsearch
+Our system includes a **Fast API connection to Elasticsearch**, enabling robust and efficient search queries.
+This connection is fundamental in powering our advanced document search capabilities.

 Our system's integration is streamlined through an **API Gateway microservice**.
 This uses **Spring Cloud Gateway** to combine all APIs into a single, efficient point of entry.

 ## React Web Application